kevchen266/kotlin-for-python-developers-cn/README.md

 The types inside the angle brackets are called _generic type parameters_, which we will cover later.
 In short, it's a useful technique to make a class that is tied to another class (such as a container class, which is tied to its element class) applicable to many different classes.

 If you really really need a mixed-type collection, you can use the element type `Any` - but you'll need typecasting to get the elements back to their proper type again, so if what you want is a multiple-value return from a function, please use the per-element-typed `Pair` or `Triple` instead.
-If you need four or more elements, consider making a [data class](#data-classes) for the return type instead (which you should ideally do for two or three elements as well, especially if it's a public function, since it gives you proper names for the elements) - it's very easy and usually a oneliner.
+If you need four or more elements, consider making a [数据类](#数据类) for the return type instead (which you should ideally do for two or three elements as well, especially if it's a public function, since it gives you proper names for the elements) - it's very easy and usually a oneliner.

-## Loops
+## 循环

 ### `for`